G4Q95/AutoShortsWebApp/docs/video-context-scene-preview-player-refactor-guide.md

 *   **Current Resolution:** The interaction steps (hover, click, pause check) within `video-player.spec.ts` remain temporarily commented out.
 The test currently only verifies initial scene addition.
 *   **Next Steps:** Investigation must now focus on the React component code (`VideoContextScenePreviewPlayerContent`, `SceneMediaPlayer`, etc.) to understand **what conditions must be met before `<MediaContainer>` is rendered** and why this is delayed relative to the rest of the scene card appearing.
 Resolving this conditional rendering delay is necessary to make the component testable.

+*   **Update (2025-04-10):** Implemented a two-step wait in `video-player.spec.ts`: (1) Wait for loading spinner (`.animate-spin`) to be hidden, (2) Wait for media container (`[data-testid="video-context-preview"]`) to be visible.
+This approach successfully passes the waiting phase in tests, confirming the container becomes visible after loading.
+However, the subsequent interaction steps (hover, click, pause check) remain commented out in the test due to prior instability.
+Further testing is needed with interactions re-enabled.

+*   **Update (2025-04-10 - Continued):** Re-enabled the interaction steps (hover, click play, check pause) in `video-player.spec.ts`.
+The test now consistently fails during the `.hover()` action on the scene card (`[data-testid^="scene-card-"]`) with a timeout error.
+This confirms that even after the media container is loaded and visible, the underlying component (`VideoContextScenePreviewPlayer`) remains unstable, preventing reliable interaction via standard Playwright methods.

+*   **Decision (2025-04-10):** The next step is to shift focus from modifying the Playwright test to **debugging and stabilizing the `VideoContextScenePreviewPlayer` component itself**.
+Attempts to force interaction with the unstable component are unreliable.
+We will use React DevTools profiling and targeted logging within the component to identify and fix the root cause of the instability occurring *after* the initial load, as outlined in the goals and potential steps within this guide.

 ## 2. Refactoring Goals

 *   **Improve Stability:** Significantly reduce unnecessary re-renders and state calculations when handling video.